MicrosoftDocs/powerbi-docs/powerbi-docs/service-aggregates.md

 Q:  My field **is** numeric, why are my only choices **Count** and **Distinct count**?

-A1:  The likely explanation is that the dataset owner has, accidentally or intentionally, *not* classified the field as a number.
+A1:  The likely explanation is that the dataset owner has *not* classified the field as a number.
 For example, if a dataset has a **year** field, the dataset owner may categorize the value as text.
 It's more likely that Power BI will count the **year** field (for example, number of people born in 1974).
 It's less likely that Power BI will sum or average it.
 If you're the owner, you can open the dataset in Power BI Desktop and use the **Modeling** tab to change the data type.

 A2: If the field has a calculator icon, that means it's a *calculated measure*.
 Each calculated measure has its own hard-coded formula that only the dataset owner can change.
 The calculation Power BI uses may be a simple aggregation like an average or sum.
 It may also be something more complicated like a "percent of contribution to parent category" or "running total since start of the year".
 Power BI isn't going to sum or average the results.
 Instead, it will just recalculate (using the hard-coded formula) for each data point.